Known as the Positive Possibilities Lady, Parvati is a chart-topping, award-winning Canadian musician, yogi, activist and author.

-As an activist, Parvati became the most northern musical performer when she performed at the North Pole to raise awareness of global warming.
-She is a recognized Climate Reality Leader, personally trained by former US Vice President Al Gore, and is the co-founder of the not-for-profit organization Parvati.org dedicated to realizing MAPS: the Marine Arctic Peace Sanctuary.
+As an activist, Parvati became the most northern musical performer when she performed at the North Pole to raise awareness of melting polar ice.
+She is the co-founder of the not-for-profit organization Parvati.org dedicated to realizing MAPS: the Marine Arctic Peace Sanctuary.

 Parvati’s debut self-help book “The 3 Supreme Secrets for Lasting Happiness” is a candid, compassionate and inspiring account of her near death experience and steps to living an authentic spiritual life.
 Parvati is the founder and editor in chief of Parvati Magazine, a monthly online magazine dedicated to awakened living, featuring exclusive interviews with leaders like Deepak Chopra and Marianne Williamson.

 Whether she is singing, performing, teaching or speaking, as a powerful force of nature, Parvati’s presence brings to life a brilliant field of interconnection, and a clear message of love for self, others and our planet.
 Parvati has been featured on radio and television talk shows, news and health and wellness magazines all over the world such as Entertainment Tonight, BPM TV and CBC Radio.